cloudcyborg/environment-api/README.md

 The code will automatically set up the data for you.
 You'll need to make sure this is documented as a step in your Sandbox refresh steps.

-> NOTE: If you already have a post sandbox refresh class, then copy this code into that class.
+> NOTE: If you already have a post sandbox refresh class, then copy this class's code into that class.